piotrszymaniec/Looty-ref/ideas.md

 ?some switch-box in settings what to do with pasted items into filters

 could be useful to check if some "GreAt looking item" is realy great :)
+**when pasting item their mods which are not visible in grid, should have added respective columns**

 ### Favorites Items/Best Items - so you can save those what you like to <3 list

 <3 items are always favoured